Only 13% of NatWest staff to return to office full-time

-LONDON (Reuters) -Britain’s NatWest expects only about 13% of its staff to return to primarily office-based working, the lender said on Tuesday as it revealed a three-pronged approach to post-pandemic working habits.
+Britain's NatWest (NWG.L) expects only about 13% of its staff to return to primarily office-based working, the lender said on Tuesday as it revealed a three-pronged approach to post-pandemic working habits.

 A NatWest spokeswoman told Reuters that 55% of staff will adopt a hybrid working model, mixing home and office working, while 32% will adopt a 'remote-first' model with a minimum of two days a month in the office and the remainder sticking with the 'office-first' model.